AmirrezaRamesh/github-tutorial/README.md

 ## Managing codes with Github branch

 Repositories in GitHub have a default **main** branch. as you work on your code, there are many times where you need to organize your workspace into multiple seprated workspaces where you can work on diffrent aspects of the code, or when you simply want to modify the code for new features without actually changing the main code. that's when you need to create new branches and source it to an older branch so all the files from that branch is copied to the new workspace.
 Additional branches can be created for better organization.
-The purpose of multiple branches is to test and apply changes in a separate environment without directly modifying the main files.
+The purpose of multiple branches is to test and apply changes in a separate environment without directly modifying the main files. it will make more sense when you reach the pull request section!
 For example, if 3 developers are working on the same program, first developer wants rewrite the code and make it cleaner, second developer wants to add and test some new features and third developer wants to write a modulated library for the program. it is not so hard to tell that these three developers can't directly modify the main program or work on the same files. so they simply create some other branches and work separately and at the end, they can merge they changes to the main program.

 Keeping branches well-organized ensures better collaboration and readability.